Abertura

 Abertura is a municipality in the province of Cáceres and autonomous community of Extremadura, Spain.
 The municipality covers an area of 62.71 km2 and as of 2011 it had a population of 447 people.

 Geography

 The municipal district is generally flat, with an altitude of between 380 and 430m, taking the Esparragosa as the highest point.
 The main rivers are the Búrdalo and Alcollarín rivers.

 Demography

 Abertura has had the following populations from 1900:

-Specifically, during the 2000s, the population change was as follows:

 History

 In 1594 Cáceres formed part of the land of Trujillo in Trujillo Province.
 At the fall of the Ancien Régime it was part of the constitutional municipality in the region of Extremadura that, from 1834, became part of the Judicial District of Logrosán.
 According to an 1842 census, the area accounted for 200 households and 1096 residents.

 Education

 In 2001, Abertura was the third municipality of more than 100 inhabitants in Cáceres province with a majority of the population without an education.
 In total, 66.2% of the population greater than 10 years old lacked any type of educational training.
 This percentage was well above the 23.9% regional average and the 15.3% state average.